-On Tuesday 5 June 2018 John turned up at Goodwood – formerly RAF Westhampnett, from where, during World War II, Douglas Bader made his last flight before capture – for what was going to be a once-in-a-lifetime experience.
+On Tuesday 5 June 2018 John turned up at Goodwood race track and airfield – formerly RAF Westhampnett, from where, during World War II, Douglas Bader made his last flight before capture – for what was going to be a once-in-a-lifetime experience.

 The moment has arrived, John Casson is ready for take-off!